76 Ferry Hill Road, Marshfield, MA, USA

 Owned By: Ferry Hill Day Camp

 Education center and summer day camp for children on the banks of Little’s Creek in Marshfield.
 Former longtime location of the Marshfield Branch YWCA.
+For a short walk nearby, look for Ferry Hill Thicket, diagonally across the street.

 Prior to Ferry Hill Day Camp’s purchase of the property in 2019, this was the longtime location of the Marshfield Branch of the Cambridge YWCA.